CCBDA-UPC/Assignments-2020/README.md

 For the project, students need to **create a web app, web service or set of microservices that will be available on the AWS cloud**.

+Bear in mind when you build your architecture:

+- design it for failure: avoid single points of failure
+- keep information and the whole infrastructure secure
+- implement elasticity
+- have components decoupled
+- optimize it for performance

 ### Project challenge

 Based on the ideas explained in [this article](https://www.sciencedirect.com/science/article/pii/S0198971514001367), create a simplified model of people behavior and infection spread.